allanfantoni/proffy/README.md

 # Proffy

-Proffy is an app which allows students to contact teachers of their interest based on the subject, day of week and time.
+Proffy is an app which allows students to contact teachers of their interest based on the subject, day of the week and time.
 It also allows teachers to sign up to the app.

 <div align="center">